A non-Standard Standard Model: The non-Standard Model

 \subsection{The Lagrangian density}

-The Yang-Mills (up to our non-standard inner product and normalization), lepton, and Higgs contributions to the n-SM Lagrangian density are identical to the SM so we won't display them.
-But, according to our previous discussion, the inequivalent iquark irreps of the direct product group include the combinations $(\mathbf3,\mathbf2)$, $(\mathbf3,\overline{\mathbf2})$, $(\mathbf3,\mathbf1^+)$, $(\mathbf3,\mathbf1^-)$, and $(\mathbf3,\mathbf1^0)$ along with corresponding anti-particle combinations.
+The Yang-Mills, lepton, and Higgs contributions to the n-SM Lagrangian density are identical (up to our non-standard inner product and normalization) to the SM so we won't display them.
+But, according to our previous discussion, the inequivalent iquark irreps of the direct product group include the combinations $(\mathbf3,\mathbf2)$, $(\mathbf3,{\mathbf2}^{\bs{c}})$, $(\mathbf3,\mathbf1^+)$, $(\mathbf3,\mathbf1^-)$, and $(\mathbf3,\mathbf1^0)$ along with corresponding anti-particle combinations.
 Their contribution to the Lagrangian density is

 where $s,t$ label iquark generation and $h.c.$ means Hermitian conjugate.

 The covariant derivatives are

 where the trace is only over $\newew$ indices.
 The matrices $m^\pm_{st}$ and $n^\pm_{st}$ are generation-mixing complex matrices, and $\mathit{\Phi}^+$ is the Higgs field